lctseng/MFRC522_Ruby/README.md

 ##Get started

-Currently, it's not safe to use this library since API changes very often.
+Currently it's not safe to use this library since API changes very often.